Azure/terraform/solution_template/vm-linux-terraform/README.md

 Template Deployment Steps:
 ---
 * Creates a VM with system assigned identity based on the `Ubuntu 16.04 LTS` image
-* Installs the [MSI](https://docs.microsoft.com/en-us/azure/active-directory/msi-overview) extension on the VM to allow OAuth tokens to be issued for `Azure` resources
 * Assign [RBAC](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-what-is) permissions to the Managed Identity, granting owner rights for the resource group
 * Creates a `Terraform` template folder (tfTemplate)
 * Pre-configures `Terraform` remote state with the `Azure` backend